 - Do not cancel your current insurance until you have confirmation that your new plan is in effect.
 If you are getting two plans, for example, a drug plan and a Medicare Supplement plan, wait until you have confirmation that both plans are in effect.
 Once you have that confirmation, you can cancel your former plan(s).

 - Now that you have enrolled, you are all set with just a few maintenances items:

 - If you went with a Medicare Supplement Insurance (Medigap) plan, then you do not have to do anything.
 If you live in California, we have the Birthday Rule so you can check your premiums every year to be sure that you are paying the lowest rate without having to worry about whether you will medically qualify.
 If you live outside of California and want to change companies, you will have to qualify medically.

-- If you went with a MAPD plan you should check the plan each year to be sure that it still meets your needs.
-If not, you can change during open enrollment period for the next calendar year.
+- If you went with an MAPD plan you should check the plan each year to be sure that it still meets your needs.
+If not, you can change during an open enrollment period for the next calendar year.

 - If you have a standalone Prescription Drug Plan, you will need to check the plan each year to be sure it still meets your needs.
-If not, you can change during open enrollment period for the next calendar year.
+If not, you can change during an open enrollment period for the next calendar year.